albloptor/ratpack-playground/README.md

 ### Case 1: promise refactoring
 1. Fix the function sequentialRun to make this test work
 2. Is the implementation correct?
 How can it be improved so that the test still passes?

+Notes:
+- You can and probably should change method signatures and implementation of the production code, but you can't change the test code.

 ### Case 2: nested promises
 1. Fix the function nestedRun to make this test work